quadro40k/quadrobot/README.md

 - gang - reads current gang roster for current Discord server from configurable Google sheet and returns it along with role and combined bots strength of each player.
 - gangtime - returns local time for each of the players in the gang.
 - gangtr - returns current and average trophy count for each of the players in the gang.
-- updtr - takes a number as an argument, update the current trophy count for the whoever used the command if they are present in the team roster.
+- updtr - takes a number as an argument, updates the current trophy count for the whoever used the command if they are present in the team roster.
+- updbot - takes 3 numeric arguments and updates respective bot's health and damage.
 - tr - takes a number as an argument (uses 200 if no argument is given) and mentions all players in the gang who are currently below that number of trophies.
+- directions - takes text and 1 picture as arguments, generates new embed with text in Attack Order field and the picture attached to it.
+Adds a set of reactions to the embed and then collects those reactions as players hit them, providing bot tracking functionality.

 ### Forza Commands